Jordanian Americans: Interactions with other ethnic groups

 Most Jordanian Americans interact with other Arabs due to cultural and linguistic affinities.

 Religion

-Majority of the Jordanians in diaspora are Sunni Muslims, but the many include Catholics, Greek Orthodox Christians and to a lesser extent, Protestants and Evangelicals.
+The majority of Jordanian Americans are Sunni Muslims, but many others are Catholics, Greek Orthodox Christians, and to a lesser extent, Protestants and Evangelicals.

 Organizations

 Jordanians have many organizations in the U.S., including the Jordanian American Association and the Jordanian American Association of New York.
 The Jordanian American Association is based in South San Francisco, and its goal is to establish social activities for the Jordanian Americans of Northern California The Jordanian American Association of New York aims to relate to Jordanian residents in different parts of the city, and to help establish relationships between them and their families in Jordan.